daniel-jang-dev/pizza-order-system/README.md

 # Pizza Order System

-This is a JavaScript web app.
+This is a JavaScript web app using localStorage.

 It gets information about customer, pizza size and toppings.